 How to apply?

-Applicants interested in applying to PREP must complete the program application by 11:59 p.m. on April 30, 2024.
+Applicants interested in applying to PREP must complete the program application by 11:59 p.m. on April 30, 2026.
+The application will open in January 2026.
 Applicants who are invited to interview will be notified via email.
-Interviews will take place via Zoom in May 2024.
-An online mandatory program orientation will be held in late May 2024 for all accepted applicants.
-Accepted students will begin the program in June 2024.
-Find a detailed program overview and a list of requirements by year.
+Interviews will take place via Zoom in May/June 2026.
+An online mandatory program orientation will be held in July 2026 for all accepted applicants.
+Accepted students will begin the program in July 2026.

 Participant Conduct